signalfx/splunk-otel-collector/docs/signalfx-smart-agent-migration.md

-# Migrating from the Smart Agent to the Splunk distribution of OpenTelemetry Collector
+# Migrating from the SignalFx Smart Agent to the Splunk Distribution of OpenTelemetry Collector

-The [SignalFx Smart Agent's](https://github.com/signalfx/signalfx-agent/blob/master/README.md) metric monitors allow realtime insights into how your target services and applications are performing.
+The [SignalFx Smart Agent's](https://github.com/signalfx/signalfx-agent/blob/master/README.md) metric monitors allow real-time insights into how your target services and applications are performing.
 These metric gathering utilities have an equivalent counterpart in the OpenTelemetry Collector, the metric receiver.
 The [Smart Agent Receiver](./README.md) is a wrapper utility that allows the embedding of Smart Agent monitors within your Collector pipelines.

-The Smart Agent Receiver works in much the same way your Smart Agent deployment does and is based on the relocation of your desired monitor configuration into that of your Collector deployment.
+Based on the relocation of your desired monitor configurations in your Collector deployment, the Smart Agent Receiver works in much the same way your Smart Agent deployment does.

 Given an example Smart Agent monitor configuration: